 What brand of Soy sauce to Use?

 There are several soy sauce brands in your store.
-In the Philippines, I used silver swan soy sauce, but it’s not carried here in our grocery store.
+I used silver swan soy sauce in the Philippines, but it’s not carried here in our grocery store.
 The closest brand that captured the Silver Swan flavor is the First Street brand; it is sold at chef stores.
 If you can’t find this brand too, you can use Kikkoman.
 You can find Kikkoman in the Asian section of your store.

 What sugar to use